Guest-615695028/Guest-615695028/en/pronunciation.md

 3. fore = foar (number 4) /foːɹ/ ≠ for /fɔɹ/
 4. Short vowels are reccognized with singgle vowels.
 Unstressed vowel /æ/, /ɒ/, /ʌ/ allways becum /ə/, same as unstressed final A, /ɛ/ becumes /ɪ/ or /ə/.

-The word _**receeved** pronunciation_ implies that the British government has nevver been trying to subjectively define the standard pronunciation of Ingglish in the United Kingdom or Inggland; though it is sumtimes referred as "the King/Queen's Ingglish", the Kings and Queens has never exercised their power to regulate English, as one thereamong, [George I](https://en.wikipedia.org/wiki/George_I_of_Great_Britain) (28 May 1660 – 11 June 1727) lost all of his "reäl" powers due to incappability of speaking English, which is far from internashnality before Two World Wars in the 20th century.
+The word _**receeved** pronunciation_ implies that the British government has nevver been trying to subjectively define the standard pronunciation of Ingglish in the United Kingdom or Inggland; though it is sumtimes referred as "the King/Queen's Ingglish", the Kings and Queens has never exercised their power to regulate English, as one thereamong, [George I](https://en.wikipedia.org/wiki/George_I_of_Great_Britain) (28 May 1660 – 11 June 1727) lost all of his "reäl" powers due to incapability of speaking English, which is far from internashnality before Two World Wars in the 20th century.
 Also, the so-called "Receeved Pronunciation" is only practiced in 3% of population in Inggland.

 ### Consonants
 Consonants generally do not differ in accents.